The following dedicated individuals were elected at the

 Until we met Elizabeth in 2010, we had be your typical political couch potatoes, voting in elections, but not involved with any party.
 Since then we have been enthusiastic and active supporters of SGI and GPC.
 I was first elected to the Executive of our EDA in 2014.
 It was a busy time, preparing for the 2015 campaign, dealing with the ramifications of the 2016 BGM, organizing the SGM in Calgary and participating in the Committee on Motion Development to rectify a procedural weakness in the GPC.

-After serving almost three years as CEO of SGIEDA, I stepped down June 2017 because of unresolved personal reasons.
-I believed strongly that the EDA must consist of members possessing the capacity and resolve to run Elizabeth’s 2019 campaign.
+After serving almost three years as CEO of the SGI EDA, I stepped down in June 2017 because of unresolved personal reasons.
+I believe strongly that the EDA must consist of members possessing the capacity and resolve to run Elizabeth’s 2019 campaign.
 At that time I did not feel confident that I would be able to contribute effectively.
 I did not want my situation to adversely affect the operation of the EDA or the upcoming campaign.

 3 year term